Introduction: RPi Easy Object Detection - La Croix Flavor Detector

 - A program to detect when you are leaving the house and ask you to present your phone, keys, wallet, etc. to make sure you have everything when you leave the house.

 - Build a sorter that uses a motor to divert objects in a particular direction based on which objects they are.

 - A program that will detect letters in sign language and write these out to a text file.

 Step 9: Source Code

-To view the source code, visit this Github repository or see the code below.
+To view the source code, visit this Github repository.